Namoshek/laravel-redis-sentinel/README.md

 and has significantly simpler configuration, due to a simpler architecture.
 In detail this means that this package does not override the entire Redis subsystem of Laravel, it only adds an additional driver.

+By default, Laravel supports the `predis` and `phpredis` drivers.
+This package adds a `phpredis-sentinel` driver, which is an extension of the `phpredis` driver for Redis Sentinel.
+An extension for `predis` is currently not available.

 ## Installation

 You can install the package via composer: